2048-2/2048-Life-1/README.md

 # Version-Dev-1
-This will only be online for a few seconds.
+All developer versions will not be up for long!